OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

     // Get the existing Session from the collection var mySession = mapSessions[sessionName];

-    // Generate a new token asynchronously with the recently created tokenOptions mySession.generateToken(tokenOptions)
+    // Generate a new token asynchronously with the recently created connectionProperties session.createConnection(connectionProperties)
-        .then(token => {
+        .then(connection => {

-            // Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(token);
+            // Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(connection.token);

             // Return session template with all the needed attributes res.render('session.ejs', {
                 sessionId: mySession.getSessionId(),
-                token: token,
+                token: connection.token,
                 nickName: clientData,
                 userName: req.session.loggedUser,
                 sessionName: sessionName